 They include politicians, developers, realtors, union workers, consultants, and UCI student business interns earning college credit.

 OCWD chart shows current amount of water imported from the MET, 150,000 acre feet per year.
 The second chart, below, shows the imported water amount AFTER Poseidon’s water, 56,000 af per year, as included.
 There is no net gain.
-To see a larger version of this chart, click it once, then when it opens in a separate URL click it again.

 Their message is that the desalination plant will provide a “reliable”, “locally controlled”, and “drought proof” source to create an additional 56,000 acre feet of drinking water each year for Orange County’s water-challenged residents.